-This class is designed to give you the foundation you need to be a successful academic writer.
+This class is the continuation of Comp I, which gave you the foundation you need to be a successful academic writer.
+In Comp II, we turn our attention to reading, interpreting, and analyzing literature, primarily short stories.
+Reading and writing are essential skills in any profession, and there are also benefits to reading fiction, some of which we will discuss in class.
 Since the name of the class is "Composition," it should not be a surprise that we will be doing a lot of writing.
-We will learn how to write several different kinds of essays.
-The majority of your grade will come from the essays you will write (see more information below).
-In addition, we will learn how to evaluate sources for credibility and cite sources in order to avoid plagiarism.
+You will complete three different essays in this course, and the majority of your grade will come from those three essays (see more information below).
+In addition, we will continue to learn how to evaluate sources for credibility and cite sources in order to avoid plagiarism.